luismcsoul/the-sustainable-republic/README.md

 34. Accounting will be public in real time per transaction, and financial reports will be publicly shared on a daily basis.

-35. Once an employee leaves the company his corresponding equity will be purchased from the public shares and the internal shares will be burned in order to rebalance the equity among the updated employees.
+35. Once an employee leaves the company, his corresponding equity will be purchased from the public shares and the internal shares will be burned in order to rebalance the equity among the updated employees.

 36. The total liabilities of a company can't exceed ten times the net income AND/OR ten times the tangigle shareholder's equity (Shareholders equity minus the total intangible assets).
 -